 Students learn how to think and reason abstractly in the context of algebraic structures, and learn how to write correct and clear mathematical arguments in this context.
 Concepts to be mastered by the students include, but are not limited to, the following:

-- Rings and ring homomorphisms;
+- Conjugacy in the symmetric group;

+- Solvable groups;

 - Polynomial rings;

 - Ideals and quotient rings;

-- Euclidean domains; and
+- Euclidean domains;

-- Field Theory.
+- Field theory; and

+- Galois theory.